kakwa/curriculum-vitae/README.md

 ```
 Notes:

-* package texlive-full is probably to much, but quicker
+* package texlive-full is too much, but it's the quicker
-option for lazzy people like me.
+option for lazy people like me.

 * this cv use fonts-font-awesome, support for this
 font comes with textlive releases above 2013.